Our Coaching Staff would like to welcome you to the Temecula Swim Club! Below are biographies of our staff, as well as some of their accomplishments.

 We are here to support your needs.

 If your questions are related to workouts, meets, events, goal setting, and other swimming related needs, please contact one of the coaches.
-For all questions related to administrative, such as dues, safety, or policy issues, please contact one of the Head Coaches.
+For all questions related to administrative, such as dues, safety, or policy issues, please contact our Head Coach.

 Coach Jenn Beech has been with the Temecula Swim Club for over eight years and brings over thirteen years experience to our program.
-Coach Jenn runs our 10 and under Silver and Gold groups.
+Coach Jenn is our Head Coach of TMEC and she runs Pre-Senior Group.
 Coach Jenn's athletes have earned Junior Olympic, Super Junior Olympic and SCSRT times.
 Coach Jenn is a pivotal part of our clubs group progression program.

 Coach Jenn began competitive swimming at age 4 for a summer swim club called the Newport Shores Sharks.
 From age 10-15 she was a part of the Newport Beach junior lifeguard program; where she was introduced to Open Water Competitions.
 She competed for Newport Harbor High School four years in swimming and water polo; in her senior year she was awarded the Coaches Choice Award in water polo and Most Improved in swimming.
 She has 8 years experience as a pool and beach lifeguard.
 Coach Jenn is a USA swimming Coach and she is certified in American Red Cross lifeguard, First aid, CPR, AED, Oxygen administration and WSI.
 In the past has worked for City Aquactics Programs and also worked as Pre-school Teachers Aid for two years.